 The data centers were due to open in December but have been delayed, a source told Economic Times.
 The build is being done as quickly as possible, as AWS has serious competition to face.

-Amazon already has AWS customers in India, who are using the Amazon cloud service delivered from neighbouring regions: a 2015 blog from Amazon announcing the region, also namechecked some big players including Tata Motors already on AWS.
+Amazon already has AWS customers in India, who are using the Amazon cloud service delivered from neighboring regions: a 2015 blog from Amazon announcing the region, also namechecked some big players including Tata Motors already on AWS.

 Meanwhile, Microsoft opened three data centers in India for its Azure cloud in October 2015.
 In the same month, IBM announced plans for two SoftLayer cloud data centers in India.